22 August 2023

 If you’re considering making a change, talk to a financial adviser.
 They can help you make the right investment choices for your personal goals and risk appetite.
 A financial adviser can also guide you when investment markets are bumpy, providing reassurance.
 This could help you stay focused on the long-term and ease any worry you may have.

-When faced with uncertainty, sticking to your investment plan can often be the best course of action.
+When faced with uncertainty, sticking to a long-term investment plan may be the best course of action.